djm158/pomo/README.md

  * allow users to configure alert sounds
  * allow users to configure volume
  * test more functionality
- * set page title to time left so you can see it in the tab
  * see if transition can be encapsulated in the modal